Waynexcellence/draw/README.md

     - Convert your picture to a bmp file.(Only support black-white very sorry)
     - Put it in the directory.
     - Run `dobmp <your bmpfilename>`

+2023/3/15 update: now support color version~ run `colorbmp <filename>` or more file you want, similar to previous